-Q: How is hand sewn better?
+Q: How is hand sewn different than machine sewn?

 A: When looking over leather products for sale, it can be very difficult to confirm that "hand crafted" really means what it implies.
 One specific point of confusion is the sewing process used to make leather goods.
 The majority of leather goods on the market today are not sewn by hand.
 They are crafted using machinery.
 A sewing machine creates what is called a lockstitch.
 In a lockstitch the same thread remains on the same side of the material throughout the length of the seam.
 The back side thread and front side thread cross over each other when the stitch is formed, but are then pulled taught onto their original side of the material.
 Hand sewing, on the other hand, results in the back side thread and front side thread alternating sides during every stitch.
 During this process, a half hitch knot is formed within the material at every stitch point.
 Down the length of a seam this means hundreds of half hitch knots are formed which are literally tying the several layers of leather together.
 And should a stitch break?
 Those hundreds of knots need to unravel before the compromised seam is going to give.
 A hand sewn leather product is much less likely to fail you in the field and should thread breakage occur, the issue is much more likely to remain manageable until repair is possible.